Vicky Losada: 2008–2015: Return to Barcelona

 Following Barcelona's promotion to the first league in 2008, she returned to her childhood club.
-For the new few seasons following their return from the Segunda, Barcelona recorded regular mid-table finishes in the Primera Division as well as regular quarterfinal and semifinal exits in the Copa de la Reina.
+For the next few seasons following their return from the Segunda, Barcelona recorded regular mid-table finishes in the Primera Division as well as regular quarterfinal and semifinal exits in the Copa de la Reina.
 2011 marked new beginnings for the club, as Losada started in the final of the 2011 Copa de la Reina, helping Barcelona win their first major trophy in almost two decades.
 The following 2011–12 season, Barcelona would go on to win their first ever Primera Division title, solidifying themselves as a force in Spanish football.
 Losada scored 15 goals in that campaign.

 In the years that followed, Barcelona continued to establish dominance in the Spanish league, winning three more consecutive league titles and two more Copas de la Reina.
 Barcelona's league position at the end of the 2011–12 season made them eligible for the UEFA Women's Champions League in the following season, where Barcelona drew Arsenal in the round of 32.
 Losada's Champions League debut was a 0–4 loss against Arsenal away.
 Consistent performances throughout the next few months from both Athletic and Barcelona meant the 2012–13 league title was to be decided in the final week of the competition.
 Losada started the last match of the season against Athletic which ended 2–1 for Barcelona, where she earned her second league title.
 Barcelona completed the domestic double by defeating Prainsa Zaragoza 4–1 in the final of the 2013 Copa de la Reina, with Losada starting and scoring the first goal.

 Losada assumed captaincy at the start of the 2013–14 season, following the departure of club legend Ana María Escribano.
 Barcelona recorded their second consecutive domestic double, this time finishing the regular season with a ten-point lead over second place Athletic Bilbao.
 In Europe, Barcelona were much more successful than the previous season.
 In the Round of 16 match versus Zürich, Losada recorded her first ever Champions League goal in a match that ended 3–0 to Barcelona.
 The 2013–14 season concluded with another win in the 2014 Copa de la Reina, where Losada did not feature in the final but was awarded the title due to her participation in the campaign.